 - Optionally, but recommended, alert the Internet Crime Complaints Center at http://www.ic3.gov/.
 They alert other agencies that your SSN has been compromised.

 Once all that has been done, report the crime to your local police.
-If you know how the theft took place, like you had your wallet stolen, report it to the local police where the theft would have happened.
+If you know how the theft took place, for example, you had your wallet stolen, the police will want to know where the theft would have happened, and what transpired.

 If someone else is using your Social Security Number, it is absolutely crucial to act quickly.
 Any delay can mean more debt and another lender you have to work with to get things sorted out.
 The longer a fraud has been going on, the less likely you are to get an expeditious reversal of the charges from the merchants and vendors that the thief has run up accounts with.